surister/blog/content/blog/debugging-live-python-code.md

 With the new PEP, this risk is pretty much gone, since now we'll be debugging with the interpreter and not against it.
-Without going into details (that you can read in the PEP), the complications of reading a CPython memory is now outsourced to Pablo's and the CPython's team coffe machines and Friday nights, new structs have been added that store more meta information about debugging state and locations of critical internal structures (offsets) and now part of the CPython execution loop is to check whether there is a pending debugging piece of code to execute, as this is checked in a consistent state, running it is also safe.
+Without going into details (that you can read in the PEP), the complications of reading a CPython process memory is now outsourced to Pablo's and the CPython's team coffe machines and Friday nights, new structs have been added to Python that store more meta information about debugging state and locations of critical internal structures (offsets) and now part of the CPython execution loop is to check whether there is a pending debugging piece of code to execute, and because this is checked in a consistent state, running it is also safe.

 ## How to debug a process.

-For us pythoners-code-debuggers it's all just an API change (addition).
+For us pythonistas, it's all just an API change (addition).
 We have a new function in the sys module: [sys.remote_exec(pid, path)]{.h}
 where [pid]{.h} is the id of the process we want to debug, and [path]{.h}
 is the file name of the debugging script.
 Both Python versions have to be